Screening and Evaluation

 The evaluation or reevaluation must also tell you what additions or changes are needed to help your child meet the goals in your child’s educational program described in your child’s Individualized Education Program (IEP), and to take part in and progress in the general curriculum (the skills and knowledge taught in a specific LEA).

-An evaluation team reviews all materials and writes a report called an Evaluation Report (ER) that states if your child has a disability and if your child needs special education.
+An evaluation team reviews all materials and write an Evaluation Report (ER) that states if your child has a disability AND if your child needs special education.
 It makes recommendations about the types of services your child needs.
 The ER may state that your child is not eligible and does not need special education services.
 You will receive a copy of the ER and a written notice stating that you have the right to disagree and may request an independent educational evaluation (IEE) or request a due process hearing.
 A copy of the ER and a summary of the findings must be given to you.
 If your child is being evaluated for a specific learning disability, parents (as members of the evaluation group) will be given an opportunity to agree or disagree with the results of the ER.
 Next to your name, you will indicate whether or not you agree with the report.
 If you do not agree, you may give the team your opinion in writing, on the parts of the report where you disagree.
 This is sometimes called a “dissenting opinion,” which will become part of the final ER.
 A copy of the final ER must be given to the parents.